JaredKeithAveritt/polymers_ReaxFF/README.md

 # polymers_ReaxFF

-to run place2
+to run place2 or xtob

-chmod +x place2
+chmod +x place2 or xtob

+then

-./place2
+./place2 ot ./xtob